mg182028/SpaceInvaders/README.md

 Second Step: Make changes to all files of interest on this branch

 Third Step: Commit change to this branch.
-This is effectively saving my new changes to be officially part of the branch within which I am working.
+This is effectively saving your new changes to be officially part of the branch within which you are working.

+Forth Step: Now you can test or review the changes you made in your branch.
+You can run code, run tests, have a peer review, and so on.

+Fifth Step: Once you are content that the changes on the branch meet your satisfaction and meet all the agreed upon process requirements for quality and such, you can merge into the master.

+Sixth Step: Merging into the master